loganbyers/term-peeper/roadmap.md

 ======

 * Python as base language for interactions between modules.
-* GUI using Qt4, probably using PyQt as bindings
+* GUI using Qt4, using PyQt as bindings
-* PyModis for handling MODIS acquisition, basic processing and clipping
+* PyModis and gdal for handling MODIS acquisition, basic processing and clipping
-* Pillow for processing and conversion of images, some outputting of results
+* gdal for image output
-* scikit-learn for classification of images
+* scikit-learn for automatic classification of images

 Sub-tasks
 ==========